SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 Requirements for customizing page content depend on the content you're including in your page.
 As for customizing the **Site Actions** menu, you can use a [UserCustomAction](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.usercustomaction.aspx) object to provision branding to web parts.

-If you are building a publishing site, see [How to: Create a page layout in SharePoint 2013](http://msdn.microsoft.com/library/5447e6a1-2f14-4667-81d0-7514b468be80%28Office.15%29.aspx) to learn the basics.
+If you are building a publishing site, see [Create a page layout in SharePoint](../general-development/how-to-create-a-page-layout-in-sharepoint.md) to learn the basics.
 Page layouts depend on the availability of the [ContentTypeId](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.contenttypeid.aspx) class in CSOM.
 As for other members that aren't available in CSOM, you can use a Windows Communication Foundation (WCF) service to work with **ContentTypeId** as a temporary workaround.

 ## See also